 The benefits of combining World of Hyatt points

-There are potentially a few benefits to being able to combine World of Hyatt points:
+What are the benefits to being able to combine points between World of Hyatt accounts?

-- Combining points is considered “activity” for the purposes of keeping your account alive, so it would reset the expiration of points
+Lastly, combining points is also considered “activity” for the purposes of keeping your account alive, so it would reset the expiration of points.

 My experience combining Hyatt points